Rocco Lo Presti: The kidnapping-murder Ceretto

-The rise of the Ursino nephews
+The rise of the nephews Ursinos

 From 2000 onwards the criminal structures in Bardonecchia changed.
 Due to constant pressure from the judiciary and law enforcement agencies, Lo Presti was forced to cede the command scepter to his nephews, the brothers Luciano and Giuseppe Ursino.
 With this move, Lo Presti hoped to draw less attention to himself.
 Convinced then, from so many years of impunity, that in the event of judicial troubles, at most they could forbid him to leave Bardonecchia, the law that established the obligatory stay, in the place of residence.
 The nephew, Luciano Ursino, very soon entered into business relations with the brothers Adolfo and Aldo Cosimo Crea, from Stilo, Calabria, emerging bosses of the 'Ndrangheta of Turin, with a videopoker tour, trimming gaming machines to as many merchants as possible, from Bardonecchia to Turin.

 In 2003, on the eve of the 2006 Winter Olympic Games in Turin, he began to talk about tenders in Val di Susa.
-The works aroused the interest of the Lo Presti 'ndrina.
 The first threats arrived.
 The Works Director of the Turin-Bardonecchia highway (Autostrada A32), and the Turin Agency for 2006 Winter Olympics, received envelopes with bullets.
 The Ursinos managed to bribe a police inspector who informed them about the investigation and gave them a scanner to find bugs.

 In April 2004, the Ursinos approached a politician to try to obtain European Union funding, and set up a millionaire wear ring, that extended from Bardonecchia to Turin.
 Among the victims strangled by usury, there was a well-known political figure, who denounced the organization, and in November 2006 Rocco Lo Presti was arrested along with his nephews Ursinos.
 The Court seized again assets to him worth 2 million euros.
 Lo Presti spent the last period of life moving from one hospital to another.
-Lo Presti died of a heart attack on January 23, 2009, in the Department detainment of the Molinette Hospital in Turin at the age of 72, the day after he was sentenced to six years for criminal association with the mafia.
+Lo Presti died of a heart attack on January 23, 2009, in the department detainment of the Molinette Hospital in Turin at the age of 72, the day after he was sentenced to six years for criminal association with the mafia.
 Few attended his funeral for fear of police checks.
 Lo Presti was buried in the Bardonecchia cemetery.